penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     For our installation, the Zabbix repository is provided by the vendor itself, making it a trusted source.
-Another popular and safe repository for RedHat-based systems is EPEL (Extra Packages for Enterprise Linux), which is commonly used in enterprise environments.
+Another popular and safe repository for Red Hat-based systems is EPEL (Extra Packages for Enterprise Linux), which is commonly used in enterprise environments.
     However, always exercise caution when adding new repositories to ensure system security and stability.